stephencweiss/note-mgr/README.md

 # Note-Mgr (nom for short)

-A CLI for managing drafts, ideas, and notes.
+A CLI for managing drafts, ideas, and notes for publishing on the web.

 `note-mgr`, aka `nom`, is hungry to help you stay organized by managing your notes for you.